Max Webster: Legacy and reunions

 From April 2004 until August 2015, Kim Mitchell hosted the weekday afternoon drive slot (2 p.m.-6 p.m.) on Q107 (107.1) in Toronto, Ontario.

 In the 1990s Watkinson and Tilka formed the band Antlers, mostly playing Max Webster songs and classic rock covers.
 The band has continued on and off for more than 20 years, playing at various venues around southern Ontario.

 Gary McCracken teaches music in his hometown of Sarnia, Ontario.

 Rock Candy Records in England has re-released the first four Max Webster albums.

 In 2017 a box set package called The Party was released by Anthem Records on vinyl, compact disc and digital formats.
 The release featured remastered versions of all the band's previously released material (with the exception of Hot Spots and Overnight Sensation, which had appeared on Diamonds Diamonds), unreleased live and studio songs, and Kim Mitchell's long out-of-print solo EP.
 The vinyl set includes a booklet, a poster and a sticker.

 Paul Gilbert cites Mitchell's playing on Universal Juveniles to have been a great influence on his guitar style.
-Music critic and biographer Martin Popoff cites Max Webster as his favourite band.
+Music critic and biographer Martin Popoff cites Max Webster as "the finest rock 'n' roll band that ever was".

+On September 28, 2023, Max Webster was inducted into Canada's Walk of Fame at the Canada's Rock of Fame induction ceremony at Massey Hall in Toronto.
+All of the longest serving members of the band attended (Mitchell, Tilka, Kersey, Watkinson, McCracken and Myles).